 APPLICATIONS FOR THE FORENSIC DENTISTRY PROGRAM ARE NOW OPEN FOR ACADEMIC YEAR 2022-2023.
 APPLICATION DEADLINE IS JUNE 15, 2022

 Course Registrants: Course registrants must partake in chats/online discussions with fellow registrants and/or individual instruction/discussion with the Course Director.
 Chats, online discussions will be held periodically at pre-determined times during modules 1, 2 and 3.

 Course Equipment: Course registrants must possess a notebook/portable PC/Ipad or comparable computer, a variety of software programs including Adobe Photoshop CS6 or Creative Cloud(c) (Adobe Systems, Inc.), a digital camera with downloading capabilities and high-speed Internet access.

 Course Restrictions: McGill University, the Faculty of Dentistry, and the Course Director reserve the right to limit the number of modules offered in any given year, to cancel a module, and to restrict the number of registrants in any given module.

 General Considerations: All course material, lectures, correspondence are in the English language,

 All listed fees/dues are in Canadian funds.

-*McGill University, Faculty of Dentistry, is proud to have been the first academic institution to offer a forensic odontology/dentistry online course since 2004.
+*McGill University, Faculty of Dental Medicine and Oral Health Sciences, is proud to have been the first academic institution to offer a forensic odontology/dentistry online course since 2004.
 The advantages of a distance learning course include arranging your professional and personal schedule without disruption, without loss of income as a result of having to refuse patients, pay wages to personnel, as well as the costs of travel, ground transportation, accommodation, other additional expenses, delays, time lost, and other external factors over which one has no control such as the current pandemic travel restrictions.